ElectricRCAircraftGuy/eRCaGuy_MPLABX/README.md

     When done, close the code configurator: Tools --> Embedded --> "MPLAB Code Configurator v5: Open/Close".

-    Note: the tool is bad and freezes a lot when trying to open or close it.
+    _Note:_ the tool is bad and freezes a lot when trying to open or close it.
+If this happens, type `xkill` in a new terminal window, then click on the MPLAB X IDE window to kill the frozen process.

     Connect a USB serial UART ("console cable") to the dev kit, and connect it to your computer.
 Refer to DS70005230B, the start kit User's Guide, Table 2-3 p20.